pringlecorte/Sehnsucht-Reverie-Temporary-Name-/README.md

 musical note based comabt? like theone from dr strange multiverse of madness?

+#v3
+Central themes ill PROLLY base on
+A Silent Voice
+Redemption
+Self-forgiveness
+Overcoming isolation

+Rascal Does Not Dream
+Psychological trauma
+Societal trauma
+Feeling invisible
+Peer pressure
+Self-disgust
+Feeling of being second
+Online rejection/bullying
+Fear of not being able to have a good/long life

+Your Name
+Red string of fate/feeling or yearning for soulmate across time and space

+The Quintessential Quintuplets
+Individual love/seeing one for who they truly are underneath Specifically what matters inside

+Zenless Zone Zero
+You are not bound to your past
+Wonderland Reverie
+Freedom to escape societal pressures, even if its not real but at least ur safe in your imagination Freedom to escape corporal pressure and kindness Staying true to oneself

+Dog Man
+(inspired by Garden of Eden)
+Thou Mayest

+Audiophile Territory
+Staying true to oneself
+Perseverance for the preserving/best or the quintessential kind of thing

+Words Bubble Up Like Soda Pop
+Staying authentic
+Overcoming insecurities to express yourself

+Step On Me (The Cardigans) (possibly part idk yet) Self-sacrifice
+Submission
+Enduring pain in a strained relationship

+Weathering With You
+Hah, you thought i would include this movie in, no thanks yo the movie was confusing as hell

+5 Centimeters Per Second
+The inevitable fate of 2 people who used to be so close to drift apart, no matter how much they love each other

+Enxchacha
+No matter what, where, how, when, why, I will always be there for you

+NTSC Color Bandwidth and Fourier Analysis
+Even if i cant give you the color to your life in person, at least let me in secret

+Low-End Laptops (my experience with the old intel celeron 3050 i used to have) Was i not enough for you…

+Current Laptop (intel i5 1155g7 (me putting it to its absolute limits (zzz/blender while having tabs open in the bg) To my last fan spin, i will do what you need me to do.
+Thank you for trusting me to do what you want me to do Thank you for your hard work
+Never giving up on that one friend

+Latte Cookie (crk)/Claret Flint (zzz)
+"I dont care about the meta, i love latte cookie/claret flint for who they are"

 I dont wanna make another repo so imma put another game concept here (imma pick which game ill make first) Tōbun rpg concept